bwvidro/dsci644_team_d/README.md

 Webpage: https://bwvidro.github.io/dsci644_team_d/

-The method we chose was able to
+The method we chose was able to:
 1) Grouped reviews into 2 categories (Positive and Negative) - any values below .5 were assumed Negative and any values about .5 were assumed Positive
 2) Clean Data
-        a) Remove Stop Words
 3) The final application allows a user to enter a review as user input and the model will predict whether that review is Positive or Negative.

 ### Model Investigations: